GPAS - General Practice Alert State

 Wessex LMCs have reviewed the GPAS system and feel it to be a valuable and worthwhile tool that will help present facts to our system partners that will be hard to ignore!

 The data we collect is entirely anonymous and will be used to state the case for General Practice at system level.
 In effect we will be creating a narrative so that system partners can no longer say that we have no detailed information from Primary Care.
 This is a strategic tool and whilst there is a system response protocol you will not necessarily see immediate benefit at Practice level.
 Devon has been running the system for two years and the data is now an integral part of system dashboards, and it has changed system thinking.
 Therefore, if through the OPEL reporting it identifies an area with significant pressure this will then enable us to initiate discussions with the CCG/ICS to seek a system response to this

 GPAS will become increasingly difficult to ignore as it gets rolled out across the country and ultimately LMCs and GPC will have access to a national dashboard which we will all be contributing to.

 SO, what does this mean for you. . . .?
-Starting w/c Monday 9th May 2022, every Tuesday, we will send you an email with a link to a form and an attachment.
+Every Tuesday, we will send you an email with a link to a form and an attachment.
 The attachment is a small “how to” guide to show how to get this data from your systems, and the form will ask you to provide us with the following information which should be easily accessible from your clinical system.
 The data you enter will automatically be uploaded into the Wessex GPAS system:-

 - What is your Alert Status?